AsaTyr2018/SDUnity/README.md

 - View metadata such as prompt, model, LoRA and seed
 - Delete unwanted images

-### Bootcamp (WIP)
+### Bootcamp
-- Minimal interface to launch LoRA training using the diffusers DreamBooth script
+- Step‑by‑step LoRA trainer with project folders
+- Upload zipped datasets and manage tags without showing images
+- Suggested training parameters based on dataset size

 ### Civitai Integration
 - Search Civitai with dedicated tags for SD 1.5, SDXL and Pony models